 Business owners who already have a policy under Nationwide have the advantage of filing their claims online.
 Claim forms are easy to complete, usually taking less than 10 minutes to fill out with the necessary information.
 Claims are processed within the same day it has been submitted.

 While there have been several negative reviews concerning policy owners’ experience with Nationwide’s auto and accident insurance, there are hardly any reviews online concerning its policy owners’ experience with business insurance as of the date that the article was written (May 7, 2020).
 Nationwide also grabbed the top spot in J.D.
 Power & Associates’ ranking of Small Commercial Insurance Study for 2019.
 If you are a previous or current Nationwide customer, leave a review to help business owners decide whether or not to use the provider.

 Every business situation is unique, and small business owners should seek out answers before selecting an insurance provider.
 We’ve gathered some of the most frequently asked questions about Nationwide below and answered them.

 Does Nationwide offer policies or programs for my employees’ health and well-being?

 Nationwide has programs that caters to employees’ health and well-being.
-One of which would be MedPair, which is a supplemental health insurance that helps cover rising health care costs.
+One is MedPair, which is supplemental health insurance that helps cover rising health care costs.
 This program also coordinates with your major medical plan to provide additional coverage for your employees and their dependents.

 Can Nationwide help me know if I’m already financially ready for retirement?

 Through Nationwide’s My Interactive Retirement Planner, employees can check on whether they are financially ready for retirement.
-It will only take less than 5 minutes to answer several questions to gauge one’s level of retirement readiness.
+It takes less than 5 minutes to answer several questions to gauge one’s level of retirement readiness.